Sreenath

 Sreenath Thoppil Inchora (26 August 1956 – 23 April 2010) was an Indian film and television actor.
-He was one of the prominent lead actors of the 1980s and has acted in both lead and supporting roles in numerous Malayalam films as well as a few Tamil films.
-He was noted for his striking good looks and was considered a handsome leading man during the early phase of his career.
+He was one of the prominent lead actors of the 1980s who played both lead and supporting roles in numerous Malayalam and a few Tamil films.
+He was noted for his good looks and was considered a handsome leading man during the early phase of his career.
 His first Tamil movie, Rail Payanangalil, was a super hit and ran in theatres for 175 days.
-Some of his notable roles as a main lead include, Ithu Njangalude Katha, Visa, Sathyam (1980 film), Swapnalokum, and he has also played major supporting roles in Sarvakalashala, Thoovanathumbikal, Oru CBI Diary Kurippu, Kireedam, Mathilukal, and Meghamalhar.
+Some of his notable roles as a main lead include, Ithu Njangalude Katha, Visa, Sathyam, Swapnalokum.
+He also played major supporting roles in Sarvakalashala, Thoovanathumbikal, Oru CBI Diary Kurippu, Kireedam, Mathilukal, and Meghamalhar.

 He also acted in popular Television serials, including Samayam, Sthree Janmam, Ente Suryapthri, Ente Manasaputhri, and Paarijatham and is the recipient of Kerala State Television Awards for Best Actor in 2000.

 Personal life

 Early in his film career, he worked with actress Shanthi Krishna in a few hit movies and fell in love during the shoot of Ithu Njangalude Katha.
 He later married her at Guruvayoor Temple in September 1984.
 They parted ways in September 1995.

 He married Latha in 1999.
 The couple have a son named Viswajith.